 The Kraft Heinz PAC, the company’s political action committee, is funded by voluntary contributions from eligible employees and shareholders.
 Comprised of senior employees from across the company, the Kraft Heinz PAC Board approves contributions to federal, state and local candidates, political parties and other federal PACs.
+The private political preferences of our company officers, executives and Board members are not taken into consideration when making political contributions from corporate funds or from the Kraft Heinz Political Action Committee.
 Where permitted by law, Kraft Heinz also makes corporate contributions to political committees, state candidates and state political parties.
 Support for candidates and corporate contributions are determined by a number of key considerations, which include but are not limited to the following:

 Kraft Heinz and the Kraft Heinz PAC do not support Presidential campaigns, judicial candidates, super PACs or make contributions to independent expenditure committees, which is defined as money spent to support a political candidate, but not at the suggestion or request of the candidate, the candidate’s authorized committee or a political party.

 The Company has put in place effective compliance procedures for, and oversight of, lobbying activities, corporate contributions and Kraft Heinz PAC political expenditures.
 The Kraft Heinz Code of Conduct requires all employees to maintain honest relationships with government officials.
 In addition, all employees must receive approval in advance from the Global Head of Government Affairs before making any political contributions from corporate funds.